January 07, 2020 © by Judith Allen Shone

 Seeing the lists of descriptions might help you establish that a visit with a professional is the best recourse to confirm a diagnosis and to get guidance for going forward.

-Each day do something to make others smile and your heart sing!
+Do something each day to make others smile and your heart sing!

 “Alzheimer Society Connections” copyright © 2020 Judith Allen Shone